Enjoyed for centuries, tea tends to be almost calorie-free, full of flavor, and it is generally among the healthier of drink choices.

-However, there is another dandelion drink known as 'dandelion coffee'.
+However, there is also another dandelion drink known as ‘dandelion coffee’.

 Essiac tea is a traditional drink of the Ojibwa, a North American Indian tribe also known as the Chippewa.

 However, the effects of concentrated extracts in cell studies are very different from what happens when humans drink the original tea.
-Most importantly, there are no human studies that suggest Essiac can be an effective cancer treatment (17).
+Most importantly, there are no human studies that suggest Essiac can be an effective cancer treatment (14).

 Otherwise known as Agua De Jamaica, hibiscus is a tea made from the dried petals of the roselle flower.

-Resembling the flower's color, hibiscus tea is a dark blood-red, and it has a tart flavor and a flowery smell.
+Resembling the flower’s color, hibiscus tea is dark blood-red, and it has a tart flavor and a flowery smell.
 Overall, the tea is enjoyable and refreshing to drink, but some people may find it slightly sour.

 Matcha is a kind of premium Japanese green tea.

-To make the drink, only the finest shade-grown tea leaves are picked, and then carefully ground into a fine powder.
+To make the drink, shade-grown tea leaves are picked and then carefully ground into a fine powder.

 Matcha is popular in Japan, where people tend to drink it in its pure state.
 The drink has a strong, bitter, and grassy taste.

-However, (much of) the rest of the world mixes it with large amounts of sugar and steamed milk to make green tea latte, in which case it has a sweet and milky taste.
+However, (much of) the rest of the world mixes it with large amounts of sugar and steamed milk to make a green tea latte, in which case it has a sweet and milky taste.
 Unfortunately, drinking matcha in this way is worlds apart from the pure ground leaves in terms of health effects.

-The flowers, seeds, root, and leaves are all edible, and some Asian cultures use the leaves for culinary purposes.
+The flowers, seeds, roots, and leaves are all edible, and some Asian cultures use the leaves for culinary purposes.